kevinolega/businessideasph/_posts/2018-06-24-question-time.md

 ---
 layout: post
-title: Focus with one question
+title: Regain Focus With One Question
 date: 2018-06-24 01:51
 permalink: /best-use-time/
 author: Kevin Olega
 ---
+When you find yourself overwhelmed, here is one question that you can ask yourself to get back into focus.

 > "What is the best use of my time?"

 We all have long work days.

 We all have too many things that need to get done.

-When you find yourself overwhelmed, here is one question that you can ask yourself to get back into focus.

 Get a notebook.